Atomoxetine is used to treat attention deficit hyperactivity disorder (ADHD).

 In a very few people, atomoxetine has caused more serious unwanted effects.
 If you notice any of the following, you must let your doctor know straightaway:

-- Abdominal pain with sickness, dark-coloured urine, yellowing of the skin or whites of the eyes (jaundice), and feeling generally unwell.
+- Abdominal pain with sickness, dark-coloured urine, yellowing of your skin or of the whites of the eyes (jaundice), and feeling generally unwell.

 - Suicidal or self-harming thoughts, feeling depressed, irritated or agitated.